6 Ways to Get Help Saving for Retirement

 TD Ameritrade’s $0 account minimum, wealth of free research and retirement planning tools, and plentiful lineup of no-transaction-fee mutual funds and commission-free ETFs make it an ideal place to set up an IRA.
 Like the other two top contenders, they also offer a cash bonus with qualifying deposits.

 While maximizing your retirement savings, don’t forget about taxable retirement accounts.
 If you plan to retire early, there’s a good chance you won’t be able to access a 401(k) or IRA without penalty.
-A taxable retirement account can provide you with additional options.
+A taxable retirement account can provide you with additional options when saving for retirement.

 Finally, depending on your situation, a taxable account can aid you in certain investments.
-For example, it might make more sense to hold municipal bonds in a taxable account than to put them in a traditional IRA.
+For example, it might make more sense to hold municipal bonds in a taxable account than to put them in a traditional IRA or retirement savings account.

 Uncle Sam wants you to save for retirement so much that he offers a tax credit for doing so.
 The retirement savings contribution credit is available for mid and low-income taxpayers who save for retirement.
 The Saver’s Credit is worth up to $1000 per person.
 You are eligible for the Savers Credit if you are 18 or older, not a full-time student, and not claimed as a dependent on someone else’s tax return.
 You must also make a retirement plan or IRA account contribution and fall under the maximum adjusted gross income caps the IRS sets each year:

 Beginning in 2018, the Saver’s Credit can be taken for your contributions to an able account if you’re the designated beneficiary.
 However, money moved from another able account or from a Qualified Tuition Plan does not qualify for the credit.